cakephp/cakephp/.github/CONTRIBUTING.md

 Here are some rules which **prevent** `BC breaking` code changes:

 * Configuration doesn't need to change
-* Public API doesn't change aka any code using/overriding public methods shouldn't break.
+* Public API doesn't change.
+For example, any user land code using/overriding public methods shouldn't break.

 Also see our current [Release Policy](https://book.cakephp.org/4/en/release-policy.html)